A flexible and differentiable coil proxy for stellarator equilibrium optimization: Numerical results

+Here, $r_{c00}$ is the coefficient of the zeroth-radial-harmonic of the plasma boundary.
+This is a measure of the configuration's major radius. $\psi_\text{LCFS}$ is the total toroidal flux, and $V(x)$ is the total plasma volume.
+The terms subscripted with "init'' are prescribed target values, the choice of which depends on the desired plasma surface.
+The first three terms in \eqref{eq:quasi-single example} are common terms in conventional stage-1 optimization~\cite{imbert-gerard_introduction_2024}.
+Along with the constraints, these terms ensure that the plasma parameters of the resulting equilibrium match those of the initial state. $\hat f_\text{T}$ is a triple-product QS metric, given by~\cite{dudt2023desc}:

-where $\langle R \rangle$ is the effective major radius and $\langle B \rangle$ is the average magnetic field strength.
-The goal of \eqref{eq:quasi-single example} is to achieve point-wise quasi-symmetry at least as good as the original MUSE configuration, and then attempt to improve the dipole complexity.
-The two equilibria we present are generated by using different QUADCOIL terms, $f_c(x)$.
-The first equilibrium minimizes the peak density of a dipole sheet:
+where $\langle R \rangle$ is the effective major radius, and $\langle B \rangle$ is the average magnetic field strength.
+The last term $f_c(x)$ is the QUADCOIL proxy, which we will choose based on particular features we want to promote during coil design.
+The goal of \eqref{eq:quasi-single example} is to achieve point-wise QS that is at least as good as the initial configuration and to use any additional slack in the problem to minimize the QUADCOIL proxy (obtain feasible coils).
+As we will see in the following sections, by choosing $f_c, g_c$ and $h_c$, the QUADCOIL proxy can flexibly model a variety of coil design problems.

-Note that the current potential $\Phi'$ can be considered as the density of a dipole sheet perpendicular to the winding surface~\cite{elder_three-dimensional_2024}.
-This is a problem with $O(n_g'\times m_g')$ inequality constraints.
-The second problem minimizes the total dipole counts:

-The winding surface used in this problem is a fixed torus with a major radius of $0.3$m, and a minor radius of $0.1$m.
-This is based on the dimensions of the permanent magnet holder in the MUSE device.

-Fig. \ref{fig:ch:single-stage:taylor2} shows the Taylor tests conducted on problem \eqref{eq: quadcoil A} and \eqref{eq: quadcoil B}.
-As we will discuss further in Appendix~\ref{sec:appendix_limitations}, the adjoint derivative of $f_{c, A}$ is challenging to calculate due to fundamental limitations in the augmented Lagrangian method.

-In addition to MUSE, this section will also compare our results with the MUSE++ equilibrium by Yu et al \cite{qss_Yu2024-sr}.
-MUSE++ is a MUSE-like equilibrium optimized with a REGCOIL-based coil complexity proxy.
-Because REGCOIL is unconstrained, Yu's approach performs 30 REGCOIL solves with varying regularization weight $\lambda_2$ (see \eqref{equation:cp:regcoil}), finds the "inflection point" solution with the lowest $f_B\cdot f_K$, and then uses the following two terms as the quasi-single-stage objectives: